playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 ----------

-Now let's say that we want to use [TypeScript](https://www.typescriptlang.org/) and [SCSS](https://sass-lang.com/) (two languages that compile to JavaScript and CSS, respectively) in our website.
+Now let's say that we want to use [TypeScript](https://www.typescriptlang.org/) and [SCSS](https://sass-lang.com/) (two languages that compile to JavaScript and CSS, respectively) on our website.

 ```scss
 /* style.scss */